-Conor Maguire is a Research Engineer assigned to Orreco by the Insight Centre for Data Analytics.
-He leads the applied research innovation into Orreco’s applications and data-driven software solutions for pro sport teams.
+Conor Maguire is Orreco's Lead Software Engineer.
+He leads the design and development of our applications and data-driven software solutions for pro sport teams.
 Conor has over 20 years experience working as a software engineer and technology consultant in large IT multinational and Fortune 500 companies.

 Niall Moore Creative Director